Lesmiscore/WalletGenerator.net/docs/HOW_TO_ADD_BTC-BASED_COIN.md

 You'll find `0`, this is `Base58 prefix number for P2PKH address`.
 (Ignore `1`!
 It's not prefix number!)

-The third line notines about `Base58 prefix number for WIF private key`, needed for SegWit support.
+The third line notines about `Base58 prefix number for WIF private key`.
 You'll find `128`.

 Ignore other lines, they are unrelated to add coin.